Why Houston Theological Seminary?

 Theological study is not just a pursuit of ideas but is built upon your personal relationship with God and his body, the Church.
 As a formal part of the MDiv, SF classes are also electives for other programs.
 In those four semesters, students share life with faculty and other students while focusing on the classical spiritual disciplines of prayer, Bible study, community, etc. These courses are designed so that you have a holistic spirituality that informs and grounds your ministry.

 Our ministry formation is guided by those actively in ministry and not just those who study these ideas theoretically.
 In particular, we have an innovative relationship with Second Baptist Houston so that their ministers provide the backbone for our ministry training classes.
 We also integrate case studies and other ministerial practice formation in our more traditional academic classes to keep them grounded in the life of the church.
 Also, we encourage students to participate in internships throughout your program so academics is never separated from practice.

-We have a number of certificates in theological areas so you can gain specific competencies.
+We have a number of Graduate Certificates in theological areas so you can gain specific competencies.
 Since we are embedded in the university, you also have the opportunity to draw from certificates from across the university campus that will let you focus in key areas for your ministry electives—e.g., Entrepreneurial Leadership (for church planting), Marriage and Family Studies (for pastoral ministry), and about 20 more.

 Our goal is to make our teaching as accessible to the church as we can.
 As a result, we open most of our classes for anyone to take, even if they are not a seminary student.
-Check out the list of courses you can audit/survey.
+Check out the list of community theology courses you can audit/survey.